devz2405/Learner-metrics/README.md

 * Study of corelation between progress and rating
 * Display of average time spent by category.
 # overview 3 (drill down)
-* Engagemnet heatmap by course, country, gender.
+* Engagement heatmap by course, country, gender.
-*